 Do I need a visa?

-All visitors, with the exception of citizens of Singapore, Seychelles and the Maldives, will need a visa to enter Sri Lanka.
-You can get a short-stay visa online at eta.gov.lk/slvisa.
+Citizens of Singapore, Seychelles and the Maldives do no need a visa to enter Sri Lanka.
+The status for other countries varies; in 2023/24, a handful of other countries were granted visa-free entry for a time.
+However, most nationalities do require a visa; you can apply for a short-stay visa online at eta.gov.lk/slvisa.
 Tourist visas on arrival are available.

-4 hours from Singapore.
-Sri Lanka is 5.5 hours ahead of GMT and 2.5 hours behind Singapore.
+Sri Lanka is 5.5 hours ahead of GMT, 2.5 hours behind Singapore and 4.5 hours behind Sydney.

 What’s the money situation?